mochoabuilds/Blunt-Coffee-index/README.md

 * This repository contains the price data for the Blunt-Coffee index, code for its calculations and a newsy web app.

-# DATA & CALCULATIONS
+# DATA COLLECTION & CALCULATIONS

-* My research collects blunt and coffee prices from more than 200 neighborhood shops during 10 to 14 day intervals.
+* My research collects blunt and coffee prices, date, street block from more than 200 neighborhood shops during 10 to 14 day intervals.
 I then estimate the probability a shop would price a blunt  and coffee above the city median using multiple logistic regression.
-Next I calculate the BLUNTCOFFEE_adjusted index to interpret select coefficients as pricing probabilities (i.e.  signals where the odds of the price are ___ times the odds of the city median)
+Next I calculate the adjusted index to interpret select coefficients as pricing probabilities (i.e.  signals where the odds of the price are ___ times the odds of the city median)

 # OUTPUT DATA

 * date
+* blunt_price
-* local_price
+* coffee_price
 * street_block
+* BLUNT_adjusted - Adjusted odds index
-* BLUNTCOFFEE_adjusted - Adjusted odds index
+* COFFEE_adjusted - Adjusted odds index

-# EXPERIMENTS & TRIALS
+# TRIALS

 # DISCUSSION